Nicolechinasa/Deployment-of-a-HIPAA-compliant-hospital-management-application-on-the-Azure-platform./README.md

   <img width="704" alt="hipaa-azure 6 A" src="https://github.com/user-attachments/assets/5bbda751-20df-4f69-84a7-f0734725eec2">

 * Cloned backend code from GitHub and configured for deployment.
-* Applied CORS security to restrict domain access.
+* Applied CORS security to restrict domain access only to the frontend domain.

 == Application Deployment:
 * Packaged and executed the application using Maven.